st0h/Django/README.md

 # The Blue Hydrangea

-This project contains the code and assets for my blog/journal, [The Blue Hydrangea.](https://hydrangea.sytes.net) It makes use of the great open-source web framework [Django,](https://www.djangoproject.com/) as well as its companion server software, [Daphne,](https://docs.djangoproject.com/en/4.2/howto/deployment/asgi/daphne/) to allow one to easily create a site where users can post content and interact!
+This project contains the code and assets for my BBS, [The Blue Hydrangea.](https://hydrangea.sytes.net) It makes use of the great open-source web framework [Django,](https://www.djangoproject.com/) as well as its companion server software, [Daphne,](https://docs.djangoproject.com/en/4.2/howto/deployment/asgi/daphne/) to allow one to easily create a site where users can post content and interact!